P-pisiko/bramphacks-2024/README.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/P-pisiko/bramphacks-2024/refs/heads/main/img/map_.jpg" width="600" />
 </p>
-- We used Open Maps to implement integraed map to our survey.
+- We used Open Maps to implement integrate map to our survey.

 # Database Information
 - Related to time constrains we decited to store all information coming from the frontend in a sinlge table.